 13. Write When You Have Enthusiasm

-Trying to write a post for your business blog when you’re not feeling enthusiastic is a bad idea.
+Trying to write a post for your blog when you’re feeling less than enthusiastic is a bad idea.
 Sometimes it’s better to postpone writing a new post until you’re inspired to write about a topic that ignites your passion.
 Blogging is just like 1-on-1 conversations.
 People can tell when the author has enjoyed the writing process and when it was a chore.
-Pardot does a great job of keeping their blog content feeling enthusiastic, fresh, and enjoyable:
+Pardot does a great job of keeping their blog posts feeling energetic, fresh, and enjoyable:

 14. Focus On Quality Over Quantity

 Mark Shields once famously said, “There is always strength in numbers.”
 While it makes for a great quote, the context is often untrue, especially in business blogging.
 Many businesses dive head first into blogging without taking the time to evaluate the quality their blog content can maintain as the volume of posts rise.
 If you don’t have the time it takes to write a comprehensive, value-added blog post every single week, just focus on writing one great blog post every other week rather than cranking out two or three bad ones during the same timeframe.

 Try to shake things up once in awhile.
 Writing a basic blog format is great, especially if the content is valuable, but sometimes your audience needs variety to stay interested.
 Take a look at these types of posts for inspiration: